Cloud-Native Test Orchestration: Kill the Silos, Keep the Tools

 • Is observability incomplete?

-• Are test environments inconsistent?
+• Are test environments inconsistent across clusters?

 • Do pipelines break too often?